philippschmalen/etl_spark_airflow_emr/README.md

 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README
     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.